wp-plugins/tabbed-widgets/readme.txt

 = Changelog =

+*	**0.7**: New feature: choose any start tab.
+Improved widget drop-down selection with exact widget titles.
+Added an invisible sidebar (widgetized area) for placing and configuring widgets that are going to be used inside the tabbed widgets.
+Adding automatic rotation stop also for regulat type tabs.
 *	**0.2**: New feature: if a user clicks on a link inside a tab, that tab will be automatically set to open on the next page load.
 This is a significant usability improvement.
 *	**0.1x**: Various bug fixes
 *	**0.1**: Initial public release.